duderstadt-lab/mars-docs/docs/MarsRover/ScriptableWidgets.md

 #### Scripting

 The entire scripting framework relies on the [script parameter](https://imagej.net/Script_Parameters) harvesting mechanism provided with ImageJ.
 This way of parameter handling ensures that multiple languages can be interpreted (in the case of **Mars**: Python & Groovy) and makes the scripts easily interchangeable between script running environments.
+An example script is discussed to highlight the main script features.
+More information on this specific example can be found at the histogram example in the ['How to use Scriptable Widgets'](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/scriptable-widgets/) tutorial

+In general, a script contains the following sections:
+* Global parameter declaration section: declare the input and outputs of the script using the [script parameter](https://imagej.net/Script_Parameters) syntax: #@INPUT/OUTPUT [Parameter type] [Parameter name].
+By default the script selects 'INPUT' if no INPUT/OUTPUT information is provided.
+* Global output settings: global settings like labels, title and axis information.
+Make sure that the data type provided corresponds with the expected data type in the parameter declaration.
+* Series specific parameter declaration: in this script each line in the plot is defined as a series# (where # is replaced by a number).
+Depending on the number of series shown, more or less parameters have to be declared.
+In this example only one line is plotted so only series1 parameters have to be declared.
+* Series specific output settings: set series specific information such as color and strokewidth.
+* Scripting region: script that retrieves the data of interest from the archive (in this case the value of the 'column_msd' parameter for each molecule) and converts it into the list of values (series1_values) that are plotted in the chart.

+Note that the parameters always have to be declared first, but the order of the other components of the script is up to the preferences of the user.